liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step3-copy-to-migrations.md

 description: "Step 3: Copy to migrations using Migration Manager."
 ---

-# Step 3: Copy to migrations using Migration Manager
+# Step 3: Copy to migration list using Migration Manager

 After the Box users are scanned and marked as ready, add them to your migration list.